Vyral/brad-cohen/_posts/2020-01-13-4-predictions-for-the-2020-real-estate-market.md

 {% include youtube.html %}

-<center>Today I&rsquo;m sharing what respected authorities like the National Association or Realtors and the Mortgage Bankers Association are predicting for 2020.</center>
+<center>Today I&rsquo;m sharing what respected authorities like the National Association of Realtors and the Mortgage Bankers Association are predicting for 2020.</center>

 &nbsp;